Supermagnum/double-gain/README.md

 The XLR 3 pin plug has a solder lug for the shield for a reason.
 It is my opinion that a shielded cable with 3 conductors inside is the best.
 Suggested cable: Digi-Key Part Number: 30-00910-5-ND

-The Opamps used pulls 8mA per chip, be sure that your equipment can handle that, or issues might arise.

 Based on:
 http://www.richardmudhar.com/blog/piezo-contact-microphone-hi-z-amplifier-low-noise-version/